A reduction of the string bracket to the loop product

+As mentioned above, a simply-connected space admitting positive weights is BV-exact.
+Proposition \ref{prop:11-mfd} gives an example of a nonformal BV-exact manifold.
+Moreover, we obtain an elliptic and non BV-exact space in Appendix \ref{app:appA}.

 This manuscript is organized as follows.
 In Section \ref{sect:assertions}, our results are stated in detail.
 In Section \ref{sect:HH-HC}, we recall the Hochschild homology, the cyclic homology and Connes' exact sequences.
 Moreover, the Gorenstein space in the sense of F\'elix, Halperin and Thomas \cite{FHT_G} is also recalled.
 Section \ref{sect:proofs} provides the proofs of our results described in Section \ref{sect:assertions}.
 Section \ref{sect:computations} discusses the nilpotency of the string homology of a Lie group and the classifying space of a Lie group.
-In Section \ref{sect:nonformal-example}, the BV exactness for a non-formal manifold of dimension 11 is considered.
+In Section \ref{sect:nonformal-example}, the BV-exactness for a non-formal manifold of dimension 11 is considered.
 Thanks to the reduction for computing the bracket described in Section \ref{sect:assertions}, we determine explicitly the dual string bracket for the manifold; see Theorem \ref{thm:An_explicit_computation}.
 We believe that the result gives the first example which computes the string bracket of a non formal space.
-Section \ref{sect:EMSS_rBVexact} considers the cobar-type Eilenberg-Moore spectral sequence (EMSS) for computing string brackets of non BV exact manifolds.
+Section \ref{sect:EMSS_rBVexact} considers the cobar-type Eilenberg-Moore spectral sequence (EMSS) for computing string brackets of non BV-exact manifolds.

-In Appendix \ref{app:appA}, we obtain an example of an elliptic and non BV exact space.
+In Appendix \ref{app:appA}, we obtain an example of an elliptic and non BV-exact space.
 Appendix \ref{app:appB} gives a description of the Gysin exact sequence associated with the principal bundle $S^1 \to ES^1\times LM \stackrel{p}{\to} ES^1\times_{S^1} LM$ for a simply-connected space $M$ in terms of Sullivan models; see \cite[(5.12) Theorem]{Whitehead} for the exact sequence.